-The older person's needs, goals and preferences for palliative care are recognised and addressed.
-The older person's pain and symptoms are actively managed, their dignity is preserved, and their family and carers are informed and supported, including during the last days of life.
+The older person's needs, goals and preferences for palliative care and end-of-life care are recognised and addressed and their dignity is preserved.

+The older person's pain and symptoms are actively managed with access to specialist palliative and end-of-life care when required, and their family and carers are informed and supported, including during the last days of life.

-- 5.7.1 The provider has processes to recognise when the older person requires palliative care or is approaching the end of their life, supports them to prepare for the end of life and responds to their changing needs and preferences. - 5.7.2 The provider supports the older person, their family, carers and substitute decision maker, to: - a) have advance care planning conversations - b) develop or review documents to align with their current needs, goals and preferences - c) discuss requesting or declining aspects of personal care, life-prolonging treatment and responding to reversible acute conditions. - 5.7.3 The provider uses its processes from comprehensive care, to plan and deliver palliative care that: - a) prioritises the comfort and dignity of the older person - b) supports the older person's spiritual, cultural, and psychosocial needs - c) identifies and manages changes in pain and symptoms - d) provides timely access to specialist equipment and medicines for pain and symptom management - e) communicates information about the older person's preferences for palliative care and the place where they wish to receive this care to workers, their carers, family and others - f) facilitates access to specialist palliative care when required - g) provides a suitable environment for palliative care - h) provides information about the process when a person is dying and about loss and bereavement to family and carers. - 5.7.4 The provider implements processes in the last days of life to: - a) recognise that the older person is in the last days of life and respond to rapidly changing needs - b) ensure medicines to manage pain and symptoms, including anticipatory medicines, are prescribed, administered, reviewed and available 24-hours a day - c) provide pressure care, oral care, eye care and bowel and bladder care - d) recognise and respond to delirium - e) minimise unnecessary transfer to hospital, where this is in line with the older person's preferences.
+- 5.7.1 The provider has processes to recognise when the older person requires palliative care or is approaching the end of their life, supports them to prepare for the end-of-life and responds to their changing needs and preferences. - 5.7.2 The provider supports the older person, their family, carers and substitute decision maker, to: - a) continue end-of-life planning conversations

+- b) discuss requesting or declining aspects of personal care, life-prolonging treatment and responding to reversible acute conditions - c) review advance care planning documents to align with their current needs, goals and preferences. - 5.7.3 The provider uses its processes from comprehensive care to plan and deliver palliative care that: - a) prioritises the comfort and dignity of the older person - b) supports the older person's spiritual, cultural, and psychosocial needs - c) identifies and manages changes in pain and symptoms - d) provides timely access to specialist equipment and medicines for pain and symptom management - communicates information about the older person's preferences for palliative care and the place where they wish to receive this care to workers, their carers, family and others - f) facilitates access to specialist palliative care and end-of-life health professionals when required - g) provides a suitable environment for palliative care - h) provides information about the process when a person is dying and about loss and bereavement to family and carers. - 5.7.4 The provider implements processes in the last days of life to: - a) recognise that the older person is in the last days of life and respond to rapidly changing needs - ensure medicines to manage pain and symptoms, including anticipatory medicines, are prescribed, administered, reviewed and available 24-hours a day - c) provide pressure care, oral care, eye care and bowel and bladder care - d) recognise and respond to delirium - e) minimise unnecessary transfer to hospital, where this is in line with the older person's preferences.